George E. Rowe, Program Director

 The creative writing minor offers courses in which students study matters of craft by reading and writing creative works, develop critical thinking and interpretive skills, hone their ability to articulate complex ideas with subtlety and clarity, and gain instruction in the mechanics of writing.
-Students must successfully complete at least six courses, which must be taken for letter grades.
+Students must take courses for letter grades.
 Course work required for the minor must be passed with grades of B– or better.
-The minor requires 24 credits of approved course work, as follows:

 Of the 24 required credits, a maximum of 8 credits at the 200 or 300 level may be transferred.
 All courses at the 400 level must be taken in residence at the University of Oregon.

 |Kidd Tutorial I 1|